wix-incubator/bookings-list-sample-application/README.md

 1. Yarn

 #### Installation Steps

+// QUESTION - this linked to https://github.com/wix-incubator/sample-wix-rest-app  I changed it to link to the documentation tutorials which are more updated
+// and relevant to TPA.

 1. Follow the instructions of creating a Wix application [here](https://dev.wix.com/api/rest/tutorials/create-your-wix-app).
-// QUESTION - this linked to https://github.com/wix-incubator/sample-wix-rest-app  I changed it to the public docs. .

 1. Clone the repository.
 1. Rename the `.env.example` files inside the client & the server folders to `.env`.